alifeee/alifeee.github.io/talks-and-workshops/personal-website-workshop.md

 # personal website workshop

-let's make a personal website
+let's make a personal website!

 this workshop can run in two (about equal) parts: